makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

 * ReseNet-18 (Table 10) outperforms the other baseline models, as expected, particularly when trained by optimizing the CCC directly
-  * especially in the case of arousal, which is captured more accurately by deeply learned representations than by hand-crafted features
+  * especially in the case of arousal, which is captured more accurately by deep representations than by hand-crafted features
   * Valence on the other hand, can be predicted accurately from geometric features, encoded by facial landmarks or SIFT features
     * as expected (eg [39])